-The Financial Crimes Seminar is a 3 1/2 day conference.
+The Financial Crimes Seminar is a 3 1⁄2 day conference.
 It begins on Monday at 9:00 a.m. and ends on Thursday at 12:00 noon.
 The normal conference day is 8 hours of lecture and discussions.

 The seminar is designed to provide insight and information on a variety of current and emerging financial crime related topics.
-Presenters may include staff from the FBI, the SEC, FinCEN, the Department of Justice, regulatory agencies, various industry specialists, accountants, and attorneys.
-Topics vary from year to year based on feedback from prior participants, needs expressed by examiners, industry and regulatory changes, and discussions with an interagency development group.
-The final conference program will be available approximately 30 days prior to the event.
+Presenters may include staff from the FBI, the SEC, FinCEN, the Department of Justice, various regulatory agencies, industry specialists, accountants, attorneys. and Topics vary from year to year based on feedback from prior participants, needs expressed by examiners, industry regulatory changes, and discussions with an interagency development group.